A digital tree with glowing circuit branches, representing the strategic use of AI for nonprofit funding.

 The Nonprofit AI Toolkit: A Practical Framework for Choosing the Right Solution

 The explosion of AI tools has left many nonprofit leaders feeling overwhelmed.
-The key to navigating this landscape is to ignore the hype and start with a simple, problem-focused framework.
+A TechSoup survey found that 63% of nonprofit leaders struggle to evaluate which AI tools are right for their organisation.
+The key to navigating this new reality is to ignore the hype and start with a simple, problem-focused framework.
 Instead of asking “What AI tool should we use?”, begin by asking “What is the most time-consuming, lowest-value task our team is forced to do?”

 Step 1: Define Your Problem First